-The population and housing data comes from the 2000 and 2010 Censuses of Population and Housing, the Census Bureau's Population Estimates Program (PEP), and PRC's Population Estimates Program.
-The forecast project team obtain additional housing information and land use data from local governments, at both the county and UGB levels of geography; the Oregon Center for Health Statistics provided information on births and deaths; and some administrative data from Oregon state agencies.

-The PEP's population data by single-year age group and sex were used to calculate the distribution of age and sex in each county.
-The proportions of each single-age year group (0-100+) and sex were adjusted to a controlled total county population from the most recent PRC's certified population estimates.
+The population and housing data come from the 2010 and 2020 Censuses of Population and Housing, the Census Bureau's Population Estimates Program (PEP), and PRC's Population Estimates Program.
+The forecast project team obtain additional housing information and land use data from local governments, at both the county and UGB levels of geography; the Oregon Center for Health Statistics of the OHA provided information on births and deaths; and some administrative data from Oregon state agencies.
+The PEP's 2020 data by single-year age group and sex were used to calculate the distribution of age and sex in each county.
+The proportions of each single-age year group (0-100+) and sex were adjusted to a controlled total county population from the 2021 PRC certified population estimates.
 The result was used as the base population for the forecast.

-The number of live births occurring to women of childbearing ages (15-44) are calculated based on the historical vital data from the Oregon Health Authority (OHA).
-Age-specific fertility rates are projected to 2030 based on this historical data.
-Fertility rates from 2030 forward remains constant at the 2030 level.
+The number of live births occurring to women of childbearing ages (15-44) are calculated based on the historical vital data from the OHA.
+Age-specific fertility rates are projected to 2035 based on this historical data.
+Fertility rates from 2035 forward remains constant at the 2035 level.
 The age-specific fertility rates are applied to the numbers of women in childbearing cohorts.
 Age-specific fertility rates indicate how many children women in a given age group are likely to give birth to during each five-year period.
 Once born, children become subject to survival rates and are "moved through the system", or aged over time, like all the other cohorts.
 Future trends in fertility rates after the starting point are jointly influenced by historic changes in age-specific fertility rates and the county total fertility rate (TFR).